dkarpov/node_exps/README.md

 # node_exps
-this repo represents node.js and connected technologies experiments
+this repo represents collection of node.js and connected technologies experiments/projects